cjrlowry/CJ_Final_Project/readme.txt

 wet weight * 100), and starting/ending shell length.
 Reference the attached example dataset .csv file.

-Prior to execution, ensure the example_dataset folder is in your ~/R/ folder.
+Prior to execution, ensure the repository is moved into your ~/R/ folder.
-Other files
+If a different dataset will be used, either rename your dataset the same as the urchins_example_data.csv file and replace it within the repository, or change line 19 of the .Rmd file so that the file reads the correct location.

 The output of this file is an R Markdown file with a series of ANOVA tests between urchin density and various quality metrics such as GI%,